The summertime heat can’t touch you when you have a bowlful of this uplifting and invigorating Lemon Ice Cream.

-- In a larger bowl combine the chilled cultured dairy, honey, lemon zest and juice, and whisk well.
+- In a larger bowl combine the chilled cultured dairy, honey, and lemon zest and juice and whisk well.
 Taste this mixture and adjust the honey as needed.
-I like mine right in the middle at about 3/4c.
+I like mine right in the middle at about 3/4 cups.

 - Follow the ice cream maker's instructions to freeze the ice cream.

 - Place a 6-cup glass container into the freezer.

 - Once the ice cream is frozen and fluffy, scoop it into the pre-frozen container.
 Cover the ice cream and return the container to the freezer.
 The ice cream should set up firm but will still be scoopable once completely frozen!

 Try My Other Healthy Raw Ice Cream Recipes